Goldee’s Barbecue and the Pursuit of Excellence

 So how did they rise to the top so quickly?
 A few clear principles stand out.

-(i) Obsess Over Quality
+1. Obsess Over Quality

 In Texas, “brisket is king.”
 And the Goldee’s crew knew that.
-But they went beyond the brisket—obsessing over everything, even the bread.
+But they went beyond the brisket — obsessing over everything, even the bread.

 “Usually bread is a throwaway item.
 We wanted to make our bread so good that people wouldn’t do that.”

-(ii) Iron Sharpens Iron
+2. Iron Sharpens Iron

 Despite being named the best in Texas, they stayed hungry.
 Every week, they visited other pitmasters to trade ideas and sharpen their craft.

-“We’re always trying to learn new things—even after getting #1—just to see how we can make our food better.”
+“We’re always trying to learn new things — even after getting #1 — just to see how we can make our food better.”

-(iii) Do the Hard Things With Joy
+3. Do Hard Things With Joy

 Smoking brisket in 115° heat is no joke.
 But these guys loved it.